-The topic describes the various erasure codes and the factors that need to be considered while you select an erasure code.
+This topic describes the various erasure codes and the factors that need to be considered while selecting an erasure code.

-Minimizing the risk of data loss due to multiple failures and minimizing disk rebuilds can be done by using 4+3P or 8+3P encoding, at the expense of extra storage overhead.
+Minimizing the risk of data loss due to multiple failures and minimizing disk rebuilds can be done by using 4+3P or 8+3P encoding, at the expense of additional storage overhead.

-The IBM Spectrum Scale Erasure Code Edition supports four different erasure codes: 4+2P, 4+3P, 8+2P, and 8+3P in addition to 3WayRepliction and 4WayReplication.
+IBM Spectrum Scale Erasure Code Edition supports 4 different erasure codes: 4+2P, 4+3P, 8+2P, and 8+3P in addition to 3 and 4 way replication.
 Choosing an erasure code involves considering several factors.
-Examine some of them as follows.
+We examine some of them below.